 Shigeru Ban: The People’s Architect

 Another recipient of the Pritzker Architecture Prize, Shigeru Ban is a Japanese architect who pioneers a change in priorities of today’s architects.
-Shigeru Ban is, by most accounts, humanitarian in his pursuit of architecture.
+By most accounts, Shigeru Ban is humanitarian in his pursuit of architecture.

 Known For

-Shigeru Ban’s innovative work with paper and cardboard tubes produces structurally sound impressive buildings all over the world.
-Ban first used paper tubes back in the 1980s, in a gallery for famous Japanese fashion designer Issey Miyake
+Shigeru Ban’s innovative work with paper and cardboard tubes has produced structurally sound buildings all over the world, allowing Japanese architecture to leave a mark in the humanitarian sphere.
+Ban first used paper tubes in the 1980s, in a gallery for famous Japanese fashion designer Issey Miyake.

-It was in the mid-80s that Ban realised that paper and paper-based material could be used effectively to build weight-bearing structures – enabling Ban to develop his own brand of architecture.
+It was in the mid-80s that Ban realized that paper and paper-based materials could be used effectively to build weight-bearing structures, enabling Ban to develop his own brand of architecture.

 Design Philosophy

-Shigeru Ban’s primary philosophy is that an architect must come up with distinct concepts to create their projects in order to be free of fleeting trends and external influence.
+Shigeru Ban’s primary philosophy is that an architect must come up with distinct concepts to create their projects to be free of fleeting trends and external influence.
+His work is built on compassion and kindness, as well as a solution-oriented approach to architecture that responds to inescapable disasters and challenges posed by climate change.

 “An architect does not need to spend his whole career making monuments for rich people.”